-392. The GEF has a mandate from the three Rio Conventions covering SFM and REDD+ activities, in all types of forests within 144 developing counties.
+- 391. The GEF has a mandate from the three Rio Conventions covering SFM and REDD+ activities, in all types of forests within 144 developing counties.
 The GEF has demonstrated through its portfolio the crucial importance of forests of all types providing a range of important environmental services, in particular to protect a globally important biodiversity, carbon stocks, offering livelihood options for many forest dependent people, and responding to a demand of timber and non-timber products to population living in the vicinity of forest areas.
 The SFM IP builds on GEF's track record as a champion of the protection and sustainable use of forests for multiple benefits, with to date over USD 2.7 billion in SFM grant support leveraging USD 14 billion of co-financing from other sources.
 In 2007, GEF initiated an SFM incentive program with the GEF-4 Tropical Forest Account that was announced at the Bali Climate Change COP.
 It was tested and extended to scale during GEF-5 and GEF-6, with a focus on protection, sustainable management, and restoration of forests.
-The option to develop regional and global interventions has shown to be essential.

-393. All the three targeted systems have benefited from pilot investments in previous GEF cycles creating a baseline to scale up impact: Amazon Sustainable Landscape Program, Strategic Congo Basin Program, and the Sahel and West Africa Program to Support the Great Green Wall Initiative.
+The option to develop regional and global interventions has been shown to be essential. - 392.
+All the three targeted systems have benefited from pilot investments in previous GEF cycles creating a baseline to scale up impact: Amazon Sustainable Landscape Program, Strategic Congo Basin Program, and the Sahel and West Africa Program to Support the Great Green Wall Initiative.
 The GEF is well positioned to further advance previous gains by responding to country priorities to protect, restore, and sustainably manage their forests so that they provide a wide range of ecosystem services, support local livelihoods, strengthen climate change resilience.
-GEF's implementing experience in the Amazon, Congo Basin, and elsewhere shows that coordinated programs foster collaboration, strengthen knowledge exchange, and extend the impact of the scope of the work.

-394. The Program will take on the drivers of forest loss and degradation through strategies aimed at creating a better enabling environment for forest governance, land use policies and for clarifying land tenure; supporting rational land use planning across mixed-use landscapes;
+GEF's implementing experience in the Amazon, Congo Basin, and elsewhere shows that coordinated programs foster collaboration, strengthen knowledge exchange, and extend the scope of the work. - 393.
+The Impact Program will take on the drivers of forest loss and degradation through strategies aimed at creating a better enabling environment for forest governance, land use policies and for clarifying land tenure; supporting rational land use planning across mixed-use landscapes; strengthening of protected areas;; supporting the management of commercial and subsistence agriculture lands to reduce pressure on adjoining forests; and utilizing financial mechanisms and incentives for sustainable forest utilization such as marketsand PES schemes.

-89 Such as the Great Green Wall Initiative (GGWI), the Sustainable Land and Ecosystems Management (SLEM) program in India, and the Central Asian Countries' Initiative on Land Management (CACILM)
+&lt;sup>88 Such as the Great Green Wall Initiative (GGWI), the Sustainable Land and Ecosystems Management (SLEM) program in India, and the Central Asian Countries' Initiative on Land Management (CACILM)

-strengthening of protected areas;; supporting the management of commercial and subsistence agriculture lands to reduce pressure on adjoining forests; and utilizing financial mechanisms and incentives for sustainable forest utilization such as marketsand PES schemes.
 The GEF also serves as the financial mechanism of several MEAs whose interests are particularly relevant in all type of forests.